clokep/clokep.github.io/content/articles/new-blog.rst

 Importing Content from Blogger
 ==============================

-Pelican does not directly support importing from Blogger, but it supports `importing from a RSS feed`_.
+Pelican does not directly support importing from Blogger (*Edit: Seems someone just put up a `pull request`_ to support Blogger natively!*), but it supports `importing from a RSS feed`_.
 The first time I did this it missed a couple of articles (which I didn't notice right away), so make sure you bump up the max amount in the URL like so (this also outputs in the folder "content"): ::